 - Support for Go, Node.js, Python, Java, and .NET

-- Easy creation and editing of configuration files with smart templates, out-of-the-box snippets, and context-based completions
+- Easy creation and editing of configuration files with sample applications, out-of-the-box snippets, and context-based completions

 - One-click deploy of your applications from your browser

 - 'Watch' mode to allow continuous building and real-time editing of your live application, helping you maintain a tight development inner loop

 - Automatic port-forwarding and resource cleanup on application termination